cpp-lln-lab/CPP_HPC/src/UCLouvain/fmriprep.md

   singularity images is running, data are bids compatible or data folders are loaded proprerly)

-## to do

-- if fmriprep stops (eg timeout, error), rerunning the subject(s) might crash due to the fact that freesurfer is not happy that parcellation started already

 ## submit a job via `foo.slurm` script

-pros:
+- pros:

   - easy to run for multiple subject

-cons:
+- cons:

   - the `foo.slurm` can be hard to edit (you can edit via eg vim or locally upload a newversion) in case of error or a change of mind with fmriprep options

-content of the `foo.slurm` file (as in the script `fmriprep_example.slurm`)
+Content of the `foo.slurm` file (as in the script `fmriprep_example.slurm`)

 ```bash
 #!/bin/bash